 Vol d'Ànima, formerly known as Ànima de Raimat, is the culmination of our first 100 years of history.
 The tiles that wear their label are the same ones that look on the walls of Raimat Castle since 1935, after the reform carried out by the architect Rafael Masó.
-This creation represents the soul of Raimat: a young, modern, fresh, medium-bodied wine with notes of cocoa, made with the 3 red varieties that best express the terroir of the winery: Cabernet Sauvignon, Tempranillo and Syrah.
+This creation represents the soul of Raimat: a young, modern, fresh, medium-bodied wine with notes of cocoa, made with the 3 organic red varieties that best express the terroir of the winery: Cabernet Sauvignon, Red Grenache and Syrah.

 Dark cherry red with garnet-red hues.
 Plenty of coloured legs.
 Medium intensity.
 Clean and bright.